fivetran/dbt_aws_cloud_cost/README.md

 <!--section-end-->

 ## 🎯 How do I use the dbt package?

+> DISCLAIMER: This package transforms source data of potentially very high volumes.
+Please be aware of the size of your dataset(s) and take this into consideration when configuring the frequency with which you will orchestrate the package models.
+See [Step 4](https://github.com/fivetran/dbt_aws_cloud_cost?tab=readme-ov-file#optional-step-4-additional-configurations) for tools to mitigate compute and storage costs.

 ### Step 1: Prerequisites
 To use this dbt package, you must have the following: